Ankushk-01/Java-course/Classes/README.md

 We can't call the `super()` and `this()` methods both in the same constructor

 For more info see this code [Constuctors.java](Constructors.java)

+## Method Overriding

+We need to make the method return type and parameters to be same so that it overide the parent method only the logic can be changed.